 The Metadata Manager tool is in beta and contains many bugs.
-It’s being deprecated at the end of 2021.
-We recommend using the web deposit tool as an alternative, or the OJS plugin if your content is hosted on the OJS platform from PKP.
+It has been deprecated since 2021.
+We recommend using the web deposit form as an alternative, or the OJS plugin if your content is hosted on the OJS platform from PKP.

 Metadata Manager (beta) offers a way to deposit and update metadata for journal articles for both single and multiple deposits.